wambui01ndungu/Bot-code-challenge/README.md

 As a user, I should be able to:

-- See profiles of all bots rendered in `BotCollection`.
 - Add an individual bot to my army by clicking on it.
 The selected bot should render in the `YourBotArmy` component.
 The bot can be enlisted only **once**.
   The bot **does not** disappear from the `BotCollection`.